Analyticity for classical gasses via recursion: Introduction

 Our main result is a new criterion for analyticity of the pressure and uniqueness of the infinite volume Gibbs measure. \begin{theorem} Let $\phi$ be a repulsive, tempered potential and let

 Then for $\lam \in [0, e/ C_{\phi})$ the infinite volume pressure $p_\phi(\lam)$ is analytic and there is a unique infinite volume Gibbs measure. \end{theorem}

 This improves by a factor $e^2$ the classical bound of $1/(e C_{\phi})$ obtained by Groeneveld in 1962 using the cluster expansion~\cite{groeneveld1962two}.
-Extensions by Penrose~\cite{penrose1963convergence} and Ruelle~\cite{ruelle1963correlation} a year later to a wider class of potentials via the Kirkwood--Salsberg equations match Groeneveld's bound in the case of repulsive potentials.
-In a remarkable but little noticed paper, Meeron~\cite{meeron1970bounds} proved uniqueness and analyticity for $\lam< 1/C_{\phi}$ using a novel interpolation scheme~\cite{meeron1962indirect} and recurrence relations for $k$-point densities related to the Kirkwood--Salsberg equations.
+Extensions by Penrose~\cite{penrose1963convergence} and Ruelle~\cite{ruelle1963correlation} a year later to a wider class of potentials via the Kirkwood--Salsburg equations match Groeneveld's bound in the case of repulsive potentials.
+In a remarkable but little noticed paper, Meeron~\cite{meeron1970bounds} proved uniqueness and analyticity for $\lam< 1/C_{\phi}$ using a novel interpolation scheme~\cite{meeron1962indirect} and recurrence relations for $k$-point densities related to the Kirkwood--Salsburg equations.
+The bound $1/C_{\phi}$ has since been matched by other methods, including Dobrushin uniqueness (for potentials with a hard-core)~\cite{houdebert2020explicit} and disagreement percolation~\cite{betsch2021uniqueness}.

 New criteria for cluster expansion convergence have been given by Faris~\cite{faris2008connected}, Jansen~\cite{jansen2019cluster}, and Nguyen and Fern{\'a}ndez~\cite{nguyen2020convergence} based on the work of Fern{\'a}ndez and Procacci in discrete setting~\cite{fernandez2007cluster} and the extension by Fern{\'a}ndez, Procacci, and Scoppola to hard spheres~\cite{fernandez2007analyticity}.
 Explicit improvements to the classical bounds from the new criteria have been worked out in the case of hard spheres in dimension $2$ (see Section~\ref{secHardSphere} below).